Downlink/test/Readme.md

 Unlike *device/server* applications, users can create *client* applications without registering it with **node-m2m** server.

 Node-m2m tracks all client applications through a dynamic string *client id*.
-If you have multiple client applications, it may be difficult to track all your clients by just referring to its *client id* from the browser interface.
+If you have multiple client applications, <br> it may be difficult to track all your clients by just referring to its *client id* from the browser interface.

 You can assign a **name**, **location** and a **description** properties to your clients as shown below.